Promoting peace and security in West Africa

 Co-funded by: European Union (EU)

-Country: Various West African countries; based in Nigeria
+Country: Various West African states; headquarters: Nigeria

 Lead executing agency: The Economic Community of West African States (ECOWAS); ECOWAS Commission

 The West Africa region is a focal point of old and new forms of armed conflict.
 This includes violent extremism, organised crime, piracy, unrest due to social inequality, land use conflicts and election-related violence.
 Many of these security challenges cannot be resolved with national measures alone.
 They require regional responses, coordinated by the Economic Community of West African States (ECOWAS).

 However, ECOWAS faces profound problems in managing threats to peace and security, despite its good political framework documents, existing political efforts and practical experience.
 These problems affect the ECOWAS institutions, its member states, and civil society organisations in West Africa.
 In some cases, for example, they do not have sufficient institutional and operational resources to implement political framework documents and strategies for managing conflicts and protecting the populations in a collaborative and coordinated manner.

 The ECOWAS institutions, ECOWAS member states and civil society work in close cooperation to prevent and manage conflicts.